 Basic Prerequisites for PA Studies Application

 To be considered for admission into MBKU’s School of PA Studies, you must hold a baccalaureate degree from a regionally accredited college or university, or an equivalent institution (as determined by our Admissions office)1.
 Please note that we do not require scores from the Graduate Records Examination.
-The most competitive applicants to MBKU’s School of PA Studies will possess at a minimum:
+Although we do not have a minimum, we recommend applicants to possess a minimum of the following:

 - An overall GPA of 3.0

 - A science GPA of 3.0

 - Last 60 hours GPA of 3.0

 - 1000 hours of verifiable, direct, hands-on patient care experience